 Image Credit: ©Reduce Reuse Recycle

-For the last 20 years the Woodland Trust has collected Christmas cards for recycling with collection points at various retailers across the UK, most recently with collection boxes in branches of Marks and Spencer.
+Once Christmas is over, you may be wanting to find environmentally friendly ways of disposing of your Christmas items including recycling your Christmas tree, disposing of broken fairy lights carefully and recycling your Christmas cards.
+For many years the Woodland Trust collected Christmas cards for recycling with collection points at various retailers across the UK, most recently with collection boxes in branches of Marks and Spencer.

-So what can you to with your Christmas cards when you take them down on Twelfth Night in 2018?
+So what can you do with your Christmas cards when you take them down in 2020?

 At the moment no organisations or supermarkets have announced any nationwide Christmas Card recycling schemes.

 For the moment, our advice is that you should recycle Christmas cards in your household recycling collection.